 Frequently Asked Questions

-Property tax assessments for infrastructure costs to construct Phase 1 will appear on the November 2017 property tax installment.
+Property tax assessments for infrastructure costs to construct Phase 1 will appear on the December 2018 property tax installment.
 Property owners that have escrow accounts may want to start putting away their monthly estimated assessment charge in a separate account so when their December taxes are due, they will have enough to cover the new fees.
 It might be wise for property owners to consult with their escrow companies to find out how to add the additional monies to their accounts to cover the increase.
 If property owners choose to finance their private property connection costs through a separate optional assessment that will be offered, that cost will appear on property tax billing statements as soon as the property is connected and using the sewer system.
 The monthly maintenance fee will also be placed on the property taxes once the property is connected to the sewer system.

 Once the assessment amount is approved, it can never be higher than what appears on the printed Assessment District ballot.
 However, the assessed amount may be lowered as the project continues to receive grants and other sources of funding.

 Property owners in Phases 2 and 3 currently will pay only for those portions of Phase 1 from which they will derive benefit.
-They will be assessed at a later date, once their Phases are constructed.
-Phase 1 will only be assessed for Phase 1.
-Phase 2 will be assessed for its shared cost to construct Phase 1 and the future construction of Phase 2.
-Phase 3 will have an assessment for its share of the cost to construct Phase 1 and future assessments for Phase 2 and 3.
+They will be assessed at a later date any remaining amount, once their Phases are designed.
+Property owners in Phase 1 will only be assessed once for infrastructure costs.
+In 2017, the Board of Directors unanimously approved merging Phases 2 and 3 to make one additional assessment vote for these phases.
+This move will help control costs.

 Please view the cost breakdown below.